 The most recent NCSHA blogs, news, resources, statements, and talking points for HFAs are available below.
 For a curated compilation of COVID-19 information, guidelines, and notices published by state HFAs, the Administration, HUD, and other federal agencies, please visit the COVID-19 Resources and Updates Center.

-This matrix shows critical components of state HFA emergency rental assistance programs established in response to the COVID-19 pandemic.
+This directory shows critical components of state HFA emergency rental and mortgage assistance programs established in response to the COVID-19 pandemic.
 The linked presentation provides analysis, early takeaways, and additional resources.